krijnD/AI4MI/README.md

 cd AI4MI/nnUNet
 pip install -e .
 ```
-### Data Conversion
+### Data Conversion and Preprocessing
-To convert the SEGTHOR dataset into the nnUNet format, use the provided  script.
-Example:
+Before using nnUNet, the SEGTHOR dataset must be converted to the required format.
+You can use the following script:
 ```bash
 python data/pre-processing/convert_segthor_to_nnunetv2_custom_split.py \
   --data_dir <data_dir> \